People living with HIV with active tuberculosis disease

 Method of measurement

 For the numerator.
-At the end of the reporting period, count the total number of people living with HIV newly enrolled in HIV treatment who have active TB disease.
+At the end of the reporting period, count the total number of people living with HIV newly enrolled in HIV treatment who were diagnosed with TB disease.
 Data should be drawn from TB- and HIV-sided services and data sources.

 For the denominator.
 Count the total number of people living with HIV who are newly enrolled in HIV treatment (i.e., those who started antiretroviral therapy during the reporting period).